Military history: Ancient warfare

 The Han defeated and drove the Xiongnus west, securing the city-states along the silk route that continued into the Parthian Empire.
 After the decline of central imperial authority, the Han dynasty collapsed into an era of civil war and continuous warfare during the Three Kingdoms period in the 3rd century AD.

 The Achaemenid Persian Empire was founded by Cyrus the Great after conquering the Median Empire, Neo-Babylonian Empire, Lydia and Asia Minor.
-His successor Cambyses went on to conquer the Egyptian Empire, much of Central Asia, and parts of Greece, India and Libya.
+His successor Cambyses went on to conquer the Egyptian Empire, much of Central Asia, and parts of Greece, India, and Libya.
 The empire later fell to Alexander the Great after defeating Darius III.
 After being ruled by the Seleucid dynasty, the Persian Empire was subsequently ruled by the Parthian and Sassanid dynasties, which were the Roman Empire's greatest rivals during the Roman-Persian Wars.

 In Greece, several city-states rose to power, including Athens and Sparta.
 The Greeks successfully stopped two Persian invasions, the first at the Battle of Marathon, where the Persians were led by Darius the Great, and the second at the Battle of Salamis, a naval battle where the Greek ships were deployed by orders of Themistocles and the Persians were under Xerxes I, and the land engagement of the Battle of Plataea.

-The Peloponnesian War then erupted between the two Greek powers Athens and Sparta.
-Athens built a long wall to protect its inhabitants, but the wall helped to facilitate the spread of a plague that killed about 30,000 Athenians, including Pericles.
+The Peloponnesian War then erupted between the two Greek powers, Athens and Sparta.
+Athens built a long wall to protect its inhabitants, but it also helped facilitate the spread of a plague that killed about 30,000 Athenians, including Pericles.
 After a disastrous campaign against Syracuse, the Athenian navy was decisively defeated by Lysander at the Battle of Aegospotami.

-The Macedonians, underneath Philip II of Macedon and Alexander the Great, invaded Persia and won several major victories, establishing Macedonia as a major power.
-However, following Alexander's death at an early age, the empire quickly fell apart.
+The Macedonians, under Philip II of Macedon and Alexander the Great, invaded Persia and won several major victories, establishing Macedonia as a major power.
+However, following Alexander's early death, the empire quickly fell apart.

 The 3rd-century Great Ludovisi sarcophagus depicts a battle between Romans and Goths.

 Meanwhile, Rome was gaining power, following a rebellion against the Etruscans.
 During the three Punic Wars, the Romans defeated the neighboring power of Carthage.
 The First Punic War centered on naval warfare.
 The Second Punic War started with Hannibal's invasion of Italy by crossing the Alps.
 He famously won the encirclement at the Battle of Cannae.
-However, after Scipio invaded Carthage, Hannibal was forced to follow and was defeated at the Battle of Zama, ending the role of Carthage as a power.
+However, after Scipio invaded Carthage, Hannibal was forced to follow and was defeated at the Battle of Zama, ending Carthage's role as a power.